 - A click on the bottom half of the attached vertical line displays a pop-up menu that allows the user to insert a new proposed element after.

-box, you can create new instances of the repeated structure or you can delete one.
+In a repeat box, you can create new instances of the repeated structure or you can delete one.
 This is controlled by the template, which may impose a minimum and/or a maximum number of occurrences of the repeated structure.When creating a new occurrence of the repeated structure is allowed, + icons are displayed at locations where you are allowed to create it.
 When you click on these icons, you get a pop-up menu that tells you what can be inserted at that position.
 In some cases the template offers only one type of occurrence.
 The pop-up menu then contains a single entry, to clearly state what will be created.
 If you click outside the menu, nothing is created.

 Another way to create new occurrences of the repeated structure is to select an existing occurrence, or to put the caret at the end of an occurrence, and to press the Enter key.
 A new occurrence of the repeated structure is then created, provided the maximum number of occurrences is not reached yet.
 The type of the new occurrence is then the same as the one that was selected when pressing the Enter key.